HanishAcharla/Apple-Disease-Classification/README.md

 Images: These are some of the sample images you can run through the model for classification

-Intrusctions: As the process can be quite complicated, follow these instructions to test the model on your own.
+Intstructions: As the process can be quite complicated, follow these instructions to test the model on your own.